sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

     - Security requirements
     - Compliance requirements
     - IT strategy
-- S3 is a proprietary storage technology (unlike EFS / NFS), so how do you expose the S3 data on-premise?
+- S3 is a proprietary storage technology (unlike EFS/NFS), so how do you expose the S3 data on-premise?
 - AWS Storage Gateway

 ## AWS Storage Cloud Native Options